li-ju666/li-ju666.github.io/_pages/about.md

 and BS.c in Chemistry at USTC.

 ### Research Interests
-I am currently working on both theoretical and applied federated machine learning.
+I am currently working on learning from distributed heterogeneous data.
-I am in paticular interested in the data heterogeneity problems in federated learning.
+Particularly, I am interested in the data heterogeneity problems in federated learning and uncertainty quantification for multi-modal language models.

 ### News
  - 09/25: Our paper ["Exploiting the Asymmetric Uncertainty Structure of Pre-trained VLMs on the Unit Hypersphere"](https://arxiv.org/abs/2505.11029) got accepted to [NeurIPS 2025](https://neurips.cc).